ewaldmire/ascender/docs/auth/oauth.md

 support HTTP GET.
 The endpoints here strictly follow [RFC specs for OAuth2](https://tools.ietf.org/html/rfc6749), so please use that for detailed reference.
-Below are some examples to demonstrate the typical usage of these endpoints in Ascender context (note that the Ascender net location defaults to `http://localhost:8013` in these examples).
+Below are some examples to demonstrate the typical usage of these endpoints in climber context (note that the climber net location defaults to `http://localhost:8013` in these examples).

 #### Application Using `authorization code` Grant Type